jkjaer/fastF0Nls/README.md

+**Tip**: The estimator described here has recently been generalized to the case of coloured noise.
+Specifically, fast algorithms for fundamental frequency estimation in autoregressive noise have been found for the case where both the harmonic and autoregressive orders are unknown.
+Since the estimator described here is a special case of the generalised estimtaor, we strongly encourage you to check out the following link where both the paper and code can be found: [https://github.com/jkjaer/fastF0ArMl](https://github.com/jkjaer/fastF0ArMl).

+---

 # fastF0Nls - Fast Nonlinear Least Squares Estimation of the Fundamental Frequency (aka Pitch)

 Periodic signals are encountered in many real-world applications such as music processing, speech processing, sonar, order analysis, and electrocardiography (ECG).
 Such signals can be modelled as a weighted sum of sinusoids whose frequencies are integer multiples of a common fundamental frequency which in audio and speech applications is often referred to as the pitch.
 Therefore, an important and fundamental problem in the above mentioned applications is to estimate this fundamental frequency from an observed (and often noisy) data set.